cockroachdb/copyist/README.md

 `copyist.Open` (typically at the beginning of each test), as long as copyist is running in "recording" mode.
-This reset function can do anything it likes, but usually it will run a SQL script against the database in order to reset it to a clean state, by dropping/creating tables, deleting data from table, and/or inserting "fixture" data into tables that makes testing more convenient.
+This reset function can do anything it likes, but usually it will run a SQL script against the database in order to reset it to a clean state, by dropping/creating tables, deleting data from tables, and/or inserting "fixture" data into tables that makes testing more convenient.

 ## Troubleshooting